rust-lang/rust/docs/dev/README.md

 Avoid ad-hoc acronyms and contractions, but use the ones that exist consistently (`db`, `ctx`, `acc`).
 The default name for "result of the function" local variable is `res`.

+## Collection types

+We prefer `rustc_hash::FxHashMap` and `rustc_hash::FxHashSet` instead of the ones in `std::collections`.
+They use a hasher that's slightly faster and using them consistently will reduce code size by some small amount.

 ## Preconditions

 Function preconditions should generally be expressed in types and provided by the caller (rather than checked by callee):